A postal requisition is a legal document notifying you that a decision has been made to prosecute your offence(s) at court.

 When you receive a postal requisition, do not wait for the hearing date.
 If you require advice you should contact a solicitor.
 To find a solicitor, visit the Law Society website.

-If you cannot afford a solicitor, you may get free advice about your plea, or how to apply to the court for a representation order so you can have a solicitor at the hearing.
+If you cannot afford a solicitor, you may receive free advice about your plea, or how to apply to the court for a representation order so you can have a solicitor at the hearing.